“Don’t ask what the world needs. Ask what makes you come alive, and go do it. Because what the world needs is people who have come alive.”

 – Howard Thurman

 I have been writing since I was seven years old and I have no intention of stopping anytime soon.
 Currently, I am an editor of product content at REI, a contributing editor (formerly associate editor) at Trail Runner magazine, and a running columnist for OutdoorsNW magazine.
-I am the author of a forthcoming hiking guidebook in Colorado.

 My writing and photography have also appeared in/on Outside Online, Paste magazine, Red Bull Adventure, REI Co-op Journal, iRunFar, RootsRated, Gear Institute, Run the Alps, and Trail Run Project.
 I also publish “an irregular digest of storytelling projects on writing, reading, running, traveling, being human, and exploring the outdoors” here on Tiny Letter.
 I earned my degree in creative writing at Oberlin College, with some continuing education—part formal, part DIY—in web design and development.